KSDaemon/wampy.js/README.md

 * Have a `decode (data)` method, that returns decoded data
 * Have a `protocol` string property, that contains a protocol name.
 This name is concatenated with "wamp.2." string and is then passed as websocket subprotocol http header.
-* Have a `binaryType` string property, that contains a serialized data type.
-Allowed options are: ['blob', 'arraybuffer'].
+* Have a `isBinary` boolean property, that indicates, is this a binary protocol or not.

 Take a look at [JsonSerializer.js](src/serializers/JsonSerializer.js) or [MsgpackSerializer.js](src/serializers/MsgpackSerializer.js) as examples.